thepeacockproject/LocalGhost/Readme.md

 Without the patcher, the first connection the game makes is to `config.hitman.io` which serves some json that contains all other domains the game should use.
 This server returns json that makes the game connect to the same domain for all requests.

-To run the server, you need NodeJS installed.
-(Tested in NodeJS v12, but higher probably also works)
+To run the server, you need NodeJS installed. (v12 or up)

 ### Set-up
 To install all the dependencies, run `npm install`.
 Now you can run `node serb.js` to start the server.